 How To Reduce Inheritance Tax?

-IHT is a tax on the value of the estate at death but also on chargeable transfers made with various reliefs.
-When discussing matters, care is being required for both lifetime and after death.
+IHT is a tax on the value of the estate at death but also chargeable transfers made with various reliefs.
+When discussing matters, care is required for both lifetime and after death.
 Consider using these six tips to learn out “how to avoid inheritance tax”.

 For example, Mr. A has net assets of £1m.
-He dies on 30 June 2019.
+He dies on 30 June 2024.
 If all these assets are subject to inheritance tax then the inheritance tax will be as follows:

 • Value of estate at the date of death of Mr. A 1,000,000